Dodgers vs. Cardinals Player Props Betting Odds

-Player props are listed for James Outman and Paul Goldschmidt, among others, when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Friday at 10:10 PM ET.
+Bookmakers have set player props for Max Muncy, Paul Goldschmidt and others when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with DraftKings!